Monitoring Device Availability and Latency

 Download this manual as a PDF file

-This section describes how to monitor device availability and latency.
+This section describes how to monitor device availability and latency in Skylar One (formerly SL1).

 • To view a pop-out list of menu options, click the menu icon ().